AnkitGurungg/AnkitGurungg/README.md

 ## 💼 Key Projects
 ### 📚 Library Management System (FYP)
 - Description: A comprehensive system designed for administrators to manage library operations such as membership, user and book management.
-- Technologies: Spring Boot, MySQL, React, HTML/CSS
+- Tech Stack: Spring Boot, MySQL, React, HTML/CSS
 - Development Approach: Incremental and iterative development with a focus on scalability.
 - Key Features: Membership management, book cataloging, and reporting tools.
 - Status: Under construction